Lynn Goebel, President

 Jessica Aws, Vice President

-Jessica Aws is a recent resident of Oak Harbor and is the current youth librarian of Oak Harbor Public Library.
-She earned her bachelor's degree in anthropology and a minor in history from the University of Washington in 2009.
-She pursued her master’s degree in medieval archaeology from the University of York a year later and received another master’s degree in Library and Information Science from Syracuse University in 2014.
-No stranger to the classroom, Jessica partnered with teachers from Oak Harbor High School to teach a course on fake news last spring.
+Jessica Aws was first appointed to the board in 2017 and then elected in 2019 and again in 2023.
+She is a community coordinator for the Oak Harbor Youth Coalition and owns and operates Bramblewood Farm.
+She believes the board must elevate student voices, set high standards for academic excellence, and support the mental and emotional well-being of our students.
+She earned her bachelor's degree from the University of Washington in 2009, a master’s degree in medieval archaeology from the University of York a year later, and received another master’s degree in Library and Information Science from Syracuse University in 2014.
 An avid hiker and gardener, Jessica is a world traveler and a self-proclaimed animal lover.

-Jensen is a finance and human resources manager for CONE Architecture.
-She has a bachelor’s degree in business from the University of Washington and nearly 20 years of experience in accounting, budgeting, and hiring.
+Sharon Jensen was appointed to the board in 2022 and then elected in 2023.
+She is a finance and human resources manager for CONE Architecture.
+She believes that strong public support of schools is the foundation for a strong community and hopeful future.
+Sharon has a bachelor’s degree in business from the University of Washington and nearly 20 years of experience in accounting, budgeting, and hiring.

 Josiah Villano, Student Board Member